aim-rsf/Synthetic-Data/README.md

 # Contributors and Acknowledgments

-This project is funded by the NIHR Artificial Intelligence for Multiple Long-Term Conditions (AIM) programme (NIHR202647).
+This repository is created and maintained by the [AI for Multiple Long Term Conditions Research Support Facility (AIM-RSF)](https://www.turing.ac.uk/research/research-projects/ai-multiple-long-term-conditions-research-support-facility) (link to the [same archived website](https://web.archive.org/web/20250212145350/https://www.turing.ac.uk/research/research-projects/ai-for-multiple-long-term-conditions-research-support-facility?__cf_chl_rt_tk=XKaDrLiiU8hmzZk2rKaWDBVpnO8exVqC4EHijqlWTIQ-1739372030-1.0.1.1-hmHFksRkdOQcBH9PsOgRVdNAatQdr3i4hFOqtyPcyZU)).
+AIM RSF is funded by the NIHR Artificial Intelligence for Multiple Long-Term Conditions (AIM) programme (NIHR202647).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.

-This repository is created and maintained by the [AI for Multiple Long Term Conditions Research Support Facility (AIM-RSF)](https://www.turing.ac.uk/research/research-projects/ai-multiple-long-term-conditions-research-support-facility).
-To find out more about this facility, take a look at the [getting started](https://github.com/aim-rsf/Getting-Started) repository.

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Thanks go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):